iis-esslingen/rover_benchmark/README.md

 <br>

-## Prerequisites
+## Getting Started
-The only required software is Docker.
+The only required software is [Docker](https://www.docker.com/).
 Each SLAM method comes with its own Docker container, making setup straightforward.
-We recommend using **VSCode** with the Docker extension for an enhanced development experience.
+We recommend using VSCode with the Docker extension for an enhanced development experience.
+Additionally, we provide a Docker container with tools for evaluating and handling the ROVER dataset.

 When running the Dockerfiles, the first step is to navigate to the directory where the dataset is stored, as it will be mounted inside the Docker container.

 ## SLAM Methods